Jake-Carter/MaximSDK_RPI/README.md

 ![RPI OS Version](images/RPIVersion.png)

 # Setting up the SDK
 Before you can begin the MSDK setup on your Raspberry Pi, you need to make sure you have Git installed.
+Open up a terminal window.
 You can quickly verify that Git is installed by checking the version
 ```
 git --version
 ```

 Once you have verified that Git is installed, it is time to install the MaximSDK_RPI repo.
 The recommended installation location is the home directory of the Raspberry Pi.
 This will help simplify the VSCode setup later.
-If you are unsure of the home directory path, you can easily find it by using the Linux shortcut `~` identifier.
+If you are unsure of the home directory path, you can easily find it by using the Linux shortcut `~`.
 Change into the home directory, and clone the Maxim_RPI repo:
 ```
 cd ~
 sudo git clone https://github.com/lypinator/MaximSDK_RPI.git
 ```

-Once the repo has finished cloning, you need to enter the cloned directory and run the `configureSDK.sh` setup script.
+Once the repo has finished downloading, you need to enter the cloned directory and run the `configureSDK.sh` setup script.
 In order to run the script, you have to first make it an executable.
 The script installs the required dependencies for running the Open On-Chip Debugger (OpenOCD) binary files, and it sets up your permissions so that OpenOCD can access the USB port.
 The setup is as simple as:

 ```
 cd ~/MaximSDK_RPI